 Fed's Williams: Policies have aided growth without undue fallout

-IRVINE, Calif.
-Nov 5 (Reuters) - The U.S. Federal Reserve's unconventional monetary policies have lowered borrowing costs and boosted growth without creating unwanted side effects like inflation, a top Fed official said on Monday.
+IRVINE, California (Reuters) - The U.S. Federal Reserve's unconventional monetary policies have lowered borrowing costs and boosted growth without creating unwanted inflation, a top Fed official said on Monday, predicting the Fed's latest round of asset-buying will exceed $600 billion.

-In September, the Fed went still further into uncharted territory, launching a third round of asset purchases and promising to keep rates low until at least mid-2015.
+In September, the Fed launched a third round of asset purchases and promised to keep rates low until at least mid-2015.

-Citing research, he said the Fed's first two rounds of asset-buying likely shaved 1.5 percentage points from the unemployment rate.
-They also likely kept the U.S. economy from falling into deflation, he said.
+Williams told the largely student audience that the Fed's first two rounds of asset-buying likely shaved 1.5 percentage points from the unemployment rate.
+They also probably kept the U.S. economy from falling into deflation, he said.

 Quantifying the effects of the Fed's policies is difficult, he added, but "the presence of uncertainty does not mean that we shouldn't be using these tools."